getbraincloud/braincloud-docs/docs/api/2_capi/virtualcurrency/index.md

 ### User Currency

 * [GetCurrency](/api/capi/virtualcurrency/getcurrency) - get current currency balances
-* [AwardCurrency](/api/capi/virtualcurrency/awardcurrency) - call when currency is awarded.
-Note that
+* [AwardCurrency](/api/capi/virtualcurrency/awardcurrency) - call when currency is awarded
 * [ConsumeCurrency](/api/capi/virtualcurrency/consumecurrency) - call when currency is consumed
 * [ResetCurrency](/api/capi/virtualcurrency/resetcurrency) - resets the users currency balances to zero
+* [RevokCurrency](/api/capi/virtualcurrency/revokecurrency) - Revoke the specified amount of currency from the user.
+User's balance can go negative
 * [SysGetCurrencyTypes](/api/capi/virtualcurrency/sysgetcurrencytypes) - retrieves the virtual currency types defined for the current app

 *Note that there are Parent and Peer versions of these APIs available as well.*